raml-org/raml-js-parser/README.md

 [![Build Status](https://travis-ci.org/raml-org/raml-js-parser.png)](https://travis-ci.org/raml-org/raml-js-parser)
 [![Dependency Status](https://david-dm.org/raml-org/raml-js-parser.png)](https://david-dm.org/raml-org/raml-js-parser)

-This project contains a RAML parser capable (at this moment) to parser v0.8 version of the RAML specification.
+This project contains a RAML parser capable (at this moment) of parsing version 0.8 of the [RAML specification](http://raml.org/spec.html).
 The parser is written in CoffeeScript and its capable of running inside NodeJS as well as in-browser.

 ## Versioning